nikhiltiwari110/nikhiltiwari110/README.md

 ## About Me

-I'm Nikhil Tiwari, a Computer Science and Engineering student at GLA University.
+Hi👋 I'm Nikhil Tiwari, a Computer Science and Engineering student at GLA University.
 I'm passionate about software development and problem-solving.
 I enjoy working on projects that challenge me to learn and grow.

 ## Contact

-* **Email:** nikhil.tiwari_cs23@gla.ac.in
+* **Email:** nikhil.tiwari1447@gmail.com
-* **Phone:** 9812152411

 ## Education